-• Step 3: Student Services Intervention
+Step 3: Student Services Intervention

 If Supervisor Intervention does not resolve the issue, the individual filing the grievance should submit the grievance to the Office of Student Services.
 The grievance must be submitted within one month of the action occurring and include supporting documentation.
 The individual filing the grievance will receive notification from the Office of Student Services confirming receipt of the grievance, including additional information about the grievance process.
 The Office of Student Services will attempt to resolve the grievance directly, to the mutual satisfaction of all parties involved.
 The Office of Student Services will conduct an initial review of the grievance to determine whether it sets forth information and allegations that reasonably suggest a violation of University policy or constitutes arbitrary, capricious or unequal application of University policy.
-If necessary, the Office of Student days, the grievance may be considered abandoned.
-If the Office of Student Services determines the grievance information and allegations do not reasonably suggest violation of University policy, the individual filing the grievance will be notified with an explanation and the grievance may be closed.
+If necessary, the Office of Student Services may require additional information.
+If the requested information is not received within 15 calendar days, the grievance may be considered abandoned.
+If the Office of Student Services determines the grievance information and allegations do not reasonably suggest violation of University policy or constitutes arbitrary, capricious or unequal application of University policy, the individual filing the grievance will be notified with an explanation and the grievance may be closed.